 Last year I lightened it up a bit and made it dairy-free… still so good!

-I substituted Earth Balance dairy-free, soy-free sticks for butter and coconut milk for heavy cream.
+I substituted Earth Balance dairy-free sticks for butter and coconut milk for heavy cream.
 The coconut milk keeps it rich and creamy but adds no coconut flavor.

 I don’t think even my mom could tell the difference!